Saltmarble (SML) Reaches Self Reported Market Cap of $132.94 Million

-Saltmarble (SML) traded flat against the U.S. dollar during the 1 day period ending at 0:00 AM E.T. on October 18th.
-During the last week, Saltmarble has traded 0% lower against the U.S. dollar.
-One Saltmarble token can now be purchased for approximately $0.46 or 0.00000681 BTC on major exchanges.
-Saltmarble has a market cap of $132.94 million and $50,463.36 worth of Saltmarble was traded on exchanges in the last 24 hours.
+Saltmarble (SML) traded flat against the dollar during the twenty-four hour period ending at 15:00 PM Eastern on October 24th.
+One Saltmarble token can currently be purchased for $0.46 or 0.00000681 BTC on cryptocurrency exchanges.
+Saltmarble has a total market capitalization of $132.94 million and $50,463.36 worth of Saltmarble was traded on exchanges in the last day.
+In the last week, Saltmarble has traded down 0% against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.